jakerella/guessle/README.md

 Want to spin up a version of this game yourself?
 No problem.
 There is no database, user management, or other persistence outside of the source code and the dictionary file.
 Make sure you [download and install Node.js](https://nodejs.org) and then start the server from the root directory using `npm start`

+Note that you will need to set some environment variables to get things working properly.
+You can see those variables in the `.env.example` file.
+For local development you should create a new file called `.env` and copy the contents of the `.env.example` file into it.
+Then change the values to match your own.

 ## Odds and Ends